charlottegiseleweil/viewerTemplate/Readme_detailed.md

 git commit -m "Your commit message" git push origin master
 ```
-6. To have your viewer hosted on `viz.naturalcapitalproject.stanford.edu/{your-viewer}`, and featured in our visualization gallery, [email us](mailto:chweil@stanford.edu), including the link to your viewer.
+*To have your viewer hosted on `viz.naturalcapitalproject.stanford.edu/{your-viewer}`, and featured in our visualization gallery, [email us](mailto:chweil@stanford.edu), including the link to your viewer.*

+# Resources

 ## Advanced Scripts